ardaergin/VBL/markdown_files/overview-on-conducting-a-study.md

 ### Step 2: After Creating Your Study

 After creating your study, **contact us** for [Initial Study Verification](initial-study-verification) at [vbl@vu.nl](mailto:vbl@vu.nl).
+Once we have verified your study details and have given you a green light,

+If you have **an Online Study**, you can simply [Submit your Study for Final Approval](submission-for-final-approval), and wait for us to launch your study!

-After we have verified your study details and have given you a green light,	if you have **an Online Study**, you can simply [Submit your Study for Final Approval](submission-for-final-approval), and wait for us to launch your study!
+If you have **a Physical Lab Study**, you can contact us to reserve you a lab spot. if you have never tested your design you can simply [Submit your Study for Final Approval](submission-for-final-approval), and wait for us to launch your study! we will contact you for needed clarifications

-On the other hand, if you have **a Physical Lab Study**:
+- reduce the number of back and forth confirmation
 1. First, we would like you to [Schedule a Pilot Testing](schedule-a-pilot-testing) with us
 2. After a successful pilot testing, based on the availability of the lab and the research assistants, we will make a reservation for you in the lab.
 3. After selecting the dates for the lab, you can [create time slots](arranging-time-slots) for participants in SONA.